The Kunstmuseum Den Haag (formerly Gemeentemuseum) has one of the largest collections of Mondrian's paintings.

 Mr. Janssen tries to diminish the importance of Sciam's studies talking about "historical studies by amateurs".

-Most important, the curator seems to be warning about "taking what the artists say for granted" but, as a matter of fact, this is what he has been doing in his catalogues on Mondrian where he often tries to explain the paintings with the aid of letters the artist wrote to some collegues and friends.
+Most important, the curator seems to be warning about "taking what the artists say for granted" but, as a matter of fact, this is indeed what Mr. Janssen has been doing in his catalogues on Mondrian where he often tries to explain the paintings with the aid of letters the artist wrote to some collegues and friends.
 Look at the mail Sciam sends on 27 March 2019 to Hans Janssen:

 Dear Mr. Janssen,